utkarshgiri/BaryonForge/README.md

 ## Overview

 A pipeline for *Baryonifying* N-body simulations, by adding baryon-induced corrections to the density field and/or adding thermodynamic fields such as the gas pressure, temperature etc. The entire modelling pipeline is built out of the Core Cosmology Library (CCL).
+The profile classes can also be used with CCL tools to compute analytic, halo model-based predictions for different power spectra.

 ## Features